Yes, but with caution.

 In modern vehicles, the ABS system is closely linked to other safety systems such as stability control (ESP) and traction control.
 When the ABS is not working, these systems can also be automatically deactivated because they use the same sensors and hydraulic modules.
 As a result, the appearance of the ABS warning light may be accompanied by the illumination of other warning lights on the dashboard.
 This does not necessarily indicate multiple separate faults, but rather a single fault involving the entire vehicle dynamic control system.

-How to check the ABS indicator light by yourself
+What to check immediately if the ABS light comes on

 Before you run to the mechanic, you can do some simple checks.